mrdougwright/rubykin.github.io/what-is-programming.md

 1.2, 3.14, 5.12345, 0.35
 ```

-Everytime you see a whole number like 8 or 19 you will know they are integers, and every time you see a number with a tasty sprinkle, or decimal, they will look like this: 3.4 or 8.1 and you will know they are (rootbeer) floats.
+Every time you see a whole number like 8 or 19 you will know they are integers, and every time you see a number with a tasty sprinkle, or decimal, they will look like this: 3.4 or 8.1 and you will know they are (root beer) floats.

 Simple, right?
 Ok, let's keep going.